orazmakhmetov/python_files/README.md

-# python_small_projects
+# python_files
-My Personal Projects written in python for practice
+My Personal Projects and done exercies which are written by Python for practice